lnstuder/xhk/README.md

 ## About

-*xhk* is a cross platform alternative for already existing tools like *sxhkd* or *AutoHotkey*, using Lua as its scripting language.
-Works on Windows, MacOS and GNU/Linux.
+*xhk* is an almost cross platform alternative for already existing tools like *sxhkd* or *AutoHotkey*, using Lua as its scripting language.
+Works on MacOS and GNU/Linux.
+Does not support Windows, because I hate BotnetOS (Windows).

 ## Documentation